 - Weaker ranking signal for search engines compared to ccTLD.

-- May dilute domain authority as each of the sub-domain sites are treated as separate sites.
+- This May dilute domain authority as each of the sub-domain sites is treated as a separate site.

-Depending on the language you are targeting, you could also have language-based folders.
+Depending on your target language, you could also have language-based folders.
 This is probably not the best option because it would tie the brand to a language rather than a country.
 You would not be able to set up local country-specific strategies with this setup.
 But in a situation in which you are only providing users with information that is good for everybody, this is definitely an option.
-Possibly a good option for corporate sites or content information only sites such as Wikipedia.
+Possibly a good option for corporate sites or content information-only sites such as Wikipedia.

 In this structure, the websites use language plus country-based folders to target multiple countries speaking the same language.
-Not something I recommend as this causes unnecessary complication in most cases.
-In the below example, under armour targets the English speakers in France and Germany.
+Not something I recommend as this causes unnecessary complications in most cases.
+In the below example, under armour targets English speakers in France and Germany.
 It is not really worth complicating the structure for a very small target audience.
-You might end up creating a huge number of pages causing duplication and other complications in terms of site maintenance.
+You might end up creating a huge number of pages causing duplication, crawl budget issues and other complications in terms of site maintenance.

-Hreflang is an HTML meta element that you’ll find in the page’s source code.
 Hreflang is used to indicate to all crawlers, the target language and country of your website.
 The country is optional on hreflang tags.
 Language is mandatory.
-It is recognised by some of the most common search engines such as Google, Bing, Yandex etc.
+It is recognised by some of the most common search engines such as Google and Yandex.
+It is unfortunately not supported yet by Bing, Baidu and Naver.

 Hreflangs can be implemented in 3 possible ways;